NET WORTH: $150 million, estimated

 HEALTH: Walters has been associated with such charities as American Foundation for AIDS Research, American Heart Association, American Stroke Association, Cancer Research Institute, and Michael J. Fox Foundation.
 Walters' brother passed away from pneumonia and her sister was developmentally disabled.

-LOOKING FORWARD: With Walters' charitable trust flying well below the radar, some important gifts may be missing from this rundown.
+LOOKING FORWARD: With Walters' charitable trust flying well below the radar, some important grants may be missing from this rundown.
 Now that Walters has stepped down from The View and is nearly 90, expect her to continue to support her interest areas.